Clubs and Activities

 Horse Retirement: This club goal focuses on ensuring that the horses that have have served The Knox School over many years, finish out their lives with dignity.
 Students develop and implement fundraising initiatives for the retirement of the Knox horses.

-Club Advisors: Ms. Moore, Ms. Christensen and Ms. Kaznocha
+Club Advisors: Ms. Moore and Ms. Kaznocha

-Club Advisors: Ms. Karp and Ms. Fastenberg
+Club Advisors: Ms. Beal, Ms. Wang and Mrs. Fastenberg

 In this club, students design, write, and distribute published work via the School’s three main publications: Scribblers, The Honeybee Chronicle, and the student yearbook, Roseleaves.
 Students have the opportunity to submit original work associated with the arts and humanities to Scribblers, resulting in a very unique and personal final product.
 The Honeybee Chronicle - our School newspaper, covers happenings around the Knox community, while highlighting select events and individuals.
 Finally, this club produces Roseleaves by controlling the entire creative process, including content, organization and design.
 Some students may spend more time on one publication than another, but all will earn valuable experience they will use in college and beyond.
 Each member of this club truly appreciates the value of the printed word.